yest/task_management/README.md

 # Simple Task

-A simple task management application, built with Flutter.
+A simple task management application for Android, built with Flutter and Firebase.

 ## Developed by: